Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Spreading of a wave packet in non-Hermitian systems with non-reciprocal hopping

 At $t=0$ and at $j\neq j_0$, such contributions are out of phase and cancel each other, while at $j=j_0$ they add up in phase to form the peak of the initial wave packet.
 At $t>0$, similarly, the only non-vanishing contributions [in the summation over $k$ in Eq. (\ref{psi_sup})] are those from the neighborhood of $k=\overline{k}$ at which the phase $\phi(k)$ becomes {\it stationary}; i.e., $\phi'(\overline{k})=0$, or

-Since $|\sin \overline{k}| \le 1$, $|j-j_0|=2\Gamma_0 t \equiv v_f t$ defines the position of the wave front, or a ``light cone''. \cite{Longhi} Thus, the initially localized wave packet {\it diffuses} in the Hermitian limit.
-Addition of disorder $W$ suppresses the diffusion; in Fig. 2 of Ref. \onlinecite{Longhi}, the spread of the light cone
+Since $|\sin \overline{k}| \le 1$, $|j-j_0|=2\Gamma_0 t \equiv v_f t$ defines the position of the wave front, or a ``light cone''. \cite{Longhi} In the Hermitian limit the initially localized wave packet spreads linearly in time: $\Delta x (t) \propto t$; i.e., $\Delta x (t) \sim t^\sigma$ with the exponent $\sigma\simeq 1$, \footnote{ Note that in the classical diffusion dynamics this exponent $\sigma$ is 1/2 in one spatial dimension, showing a specific square-root scaling.
+In a diffusive metal the electron density in a random environment obeys effectively the same dynamics, leading to diffusive conduction in a metal.
+Here, in our setup we focus on a coherent quantum dynamics of a wave packet.
+In this case, clearly, neither the the wave function itself $\psi(x,t)$ nor the density profile $|\psi(x,t)|^2$ obeys a diffusion equation. } where

+represents the spread of the light cone.
+Addition of disorder $W$ suppresses the wave-packet spreading; as shown in Fig. 2 of Ref. \onlinecite{Longhi}, the velocity $v= \Delta x (t) /t$, characterizing the speed of the spreading of wave packet is shown to decrease linearly with $W$ and vanishes at $W=W_c$.